zravenholt/Mechanics/README.md

 - mySQL

 ### Installing and Use
-Make sure that you have mySQL installed and a mySQL server active From within the root directory:
+Make sure that you have mySQL installed and a mySQL server active.

+From within the root directory:

 ```sh